 As for the food itself, it’s easily the best fast Chinese food around.
 Some of the better sit down restaurants like Rose Garden, Leo’s Kitchen and Bambu are better quality but carry a higher price (and slower service if you’re in a hurry).
 With the orange chicken (and some other chicken items) you get a choice of light or dark meat.
 I went with light but one day I will give dark a shot, it kind of sounds like it would be amazing.
 This was super flavorful and the chicken very tender inside the still somewhat crisp shell of deep fried batter (it had about 15 minutes from being boxed up to me digging in, so it was a bit steamed on the way home, still good though).
 The kung pao chicken uses dark meat and is covered in a thick, dark and rich sauce.
 Big chunks of chopped zucchini, onions and a few peanuts make up this item.
 Chicken and zucchini are both very plentiful and tasty.
 It was not as spicy as the “spicy” warning on the menu might have you believe, but carries a nice little heat.
 I’m sure you could ask for more if desired since they cook it to order.
 The chow mein is one of the more delicious ones of any I’ve had, the noodles are dark and saturated with whatever dark sauce they are cooked in.
 It reminds me of how my Mongolian BBQ noodles turn out with the tons of sauce I use.
 Where chow mein is hit or miss at a lot of places, here since it’s freshly cooked up it’s better than most and very consistent.

-Overall it’s probably my favorite take-out joints.
+Overall it’s probably one of my favorite take-out joints.
 If it were closer to home I’m sure I’d go a lot more.